BernardoLouro/rgft/README.md

 ---

 This projects acts as a tool to replicate the study found in the paper "Analysis of the Capability and Training of Chat Bots in the Generation of Rules for Firewall or Intrusion Detection Systems".
+You are free to use any of these datasets, but please include the reference below in your paper in case you do so:

+Bernardo Louro, Raquel Abreu, Joana C. Costa, João B. F. Sequeiros, and Pedro R. M. Inácio.
+2024.
+Analysis of the Capability and Training of Chat Bots in the Generation of Rules for Firewall or Intrusion Detection Systems.
+In The 19th International Conference on Availability, Reliability and Security (ARES 2024), July 30-August 2, 2024, Vienna, Austria.
+ACM, New York, NY, USA, 7 pages. https://doi.org/10.1145/3664476.3670902

 ---